platformsh/platformsh-docs/docs/src/languages/rust.md

 ```

 Note that some of the environment variables are in JSON format and are base64 encoded.
-For example, to decode the `PLATFORM_RELATIONSHIPS`,
+For example, to decode the `PLATFORM_RELATIONSHIPS` environment variable,
 use the following snippet:

 ```rust